Bluedot-Innovation/documentation/docs/Canvas/Overview.md

 Rezolve Canvas is a feature-rich user interface for you to operate and configure your Rezolve account.
 You can use Canvas to build Projects, create Zones, draw Geofences, manage your account and more.

-Once you’ve integrated the SDK in your mobile app, you can use Canvas (or our Config.
-API) to design valuable, real-world experiences for your app users.
+Once you've integrated the SDK in your mobile app, you can use Canvas (or our Config API) to design valuable, real-world experiences for your app users.

 We’re always happy to help with integration, Zone setup or other questions you might have – just contact our Support Team.